FudanSELab/ClassEval/README.md

-# ClassEval: Manually-Crafted Benchmark on Class-level Code Generation
+# Evaluating Large Language Models in Class-Level Code Generation

 ClassEval is the first class-level code generation benchmark described in the paper ["ClassEval: A Manually-Crafted Benchmark for Evaluating LLMs on Class-level Code Generation"](http://arxiv.org/abs/2308.01861).